labi-le/belphegor/README.md

 # belphegor

-Belphegor is a clipboard manager that allows you to share your clipboard with other devices on the network.\
+Belphegor is a clipboard manager that allows you to share your clipboard with other devices on the network\
 <img src="logo.png" width="500">
 ___

 ### Features

-- Hybrid encryption (RSA-2048*, AES-256-GCM) (bit size configurable)
+- Encryption
-- Peer to peer
+- P2P
 - Discovering local nodes
 - Image sharing (`wayland` <—> `wayland`, `wayland` <—> `windows`)